adityakakarla/recipe-rating-analysis/README.md

 My initial merged dataset (the recipes dataset after step 1 of the data cleaning process) contained three columns with missing data: `name`, `description`, and `rating`.
 Because `chicken_in_name` and `chicken_in_description` were derived from these columns, they are also missing data.

 ## NMAR Analysis
-I believe that the missing data in the `rating` column is not missing at random (NMAR).
+I believe that the missing data in the `rating` column is likely not missing at random (NMAR).
 People who do not feel strongly about a recipe may decide not to leave a review.
 By contrast, people who love or hate the recipe will feel more inclined to leave a rating on the website to show their feelings.

 ## Missingness Dependency

 To explore further relationships within the data, I look at the missingness of the `rating` column in the dataset.
 Specifically, I looked at whether or not the missingness of `rating` is dependent on two other columns: `n_steps` (number of steps in a recipe) and `sodium` (PDV—percent daily value).

+Note: For this step, I assumed `rating` is not NMAR.

 ### Missigness of `rating` based on `n_steps`